How to Move Up to Your Next Home with Ease – Week 5

 One of the disadvantages of buying first is that you will own two homes at once and could have double mortgage payments for a while.
 This cost will all depend on how soon you will sell and close on your current home.

 It’s preferable to have a firm plan in place so that you don’t waste any time between homes and can close on both of them within a short time as possible.

 That’s why you should also understand the flow of the market, especially if it’s during the lull over the winter holidays; in early or late summer to time a move with school schedules; or at the chaotic peak of the spring selling season.
 You don’t want your current home on the market at a time when you can’t get the most for it!

-It’s crucial to work with your agent as soon as possible to determine the average timeframes in the neighborhood you are looking in and the neighborhood you are selling in.
+It’s crucial to determine the average timeframes in the neighborhood you are looking in and the neighborhood you are selling in.

 You can start talking a year from when you want to move or sooner, but always craft a plan to take into account all of your specific factors.

 3.)
 Focus on selling your current home at the same time (just don’t put it on the market yet).

 Now that you’ve got your plan and timing figured out, you should start preparing your current home for sale so when you do find that next home, you can quickly put your current home on the market.
 You don’t want to waste time preparing your home at that point; it should already be done and ready to list.

 Plus, if you currently live in a condo, you’ve got to deal with a whole other set of factors when putting it on the market.
 Remember that your buyers want a stable and financially secure condo association.

 Be willing to do what it takes to sell your current home in a timely manner.
 That means to price it well and fairly.
 It’s not time to think too high and then get zero offers, causing your home to sit on the market longer than you would like.